thiagoagro/R_classification/README.md

   * 1 if you are working on Pix4D software you gonna have the multispectral bands separate, thus you can import each one and join the bands in Rstudio.
   * 2 Creating samples is wide tool and you can create more samples than "soil" and "plants"
   * 3 Running ML models accept only three models SVM, XGB and RF or you can Run only one model
   * 4 When you call your plots or treatments, previous prepared in QGIS (for example), you need to check the coordinates system and also transform the ortosolo (soil background removed ortomosaic).
-Nevertheless, if you processed the images using the metashape you should know you need to transform the 16bit values for 0 - 1 normalized values for reflectance otherwise your VI showed wired values.
+Nevertheless, if you processed the images using the metashape you must know you need to transform the 16bit values for 0 - 1 normalized values for reflectance, otherwise your VI showed wired values.
 Look at the metashape tutorial ---> https://agisoft.freshdesk.com/support/solutions/articles/31000148780-micasense-rededge-mx-processing-workflow-including-reflectance-calibration-in-agisoft-metashape-pro

 ## Vegetation index (VI) using